Effective processes

 Regular check-ins

-Ongoing syncs keep teams aligned and responsive to evolving priorities.
+Ongoing syncs keep teams aligned and responsive to evolving priorities during any phase of the product lifecycle.

 The outcomes